About the European Young People’s Conference

 The availability of this attendee category is not guaranteed and would still be subject to the same registration procedures and deadlines.
 The registration deadline for Visitors is the same as for all other registrants.

-The registration fee for Visitors increases slightly after 1 June 2025 to encourage early registration.
+The registration fee for Visitors increases slightly after the registration deadline to encourage early registration.
 We ask those registering in this category to complete their registration as early as possible to support the arrangements for the conference, including printing materials, allocating tent space, and managing other administrative needs.

 Please be reminded that for those registering as Visitors: